Skip to main content

 You can also use matches operator to include the current partial time period.

-For example, use last 3 months - today syntax to include both data of the past 3 complete months and this partial month up to the current date.
+For example, use last 3 months - today syntax to include both data of the past 3 complete months and this partial month up to Today.

 Matches

-matches is a special operator that can smartly translate time expressions in natural language to exact date ranges.
-Note that the matches operator resolves condition values at runtime, not when saving the report.
+matches is a special operator that can translate time expressions in natural language to the standard time filtering conditions in SQL.

 • yesterday